py5coding/py5book/developer/how_does_py5_work.md

 Exceptions are always caught and handled in Python.
 Error handling in py5 is complex; Java and Python cannot throw or handle each other's exceptions.

 When a Python exception is thrown, py5 will make it look like the Sketch has stopped by pausing the `py5.core.Sketch` instance.
+It will also set the `success` variable mentioned in the previous step to `false`.
 Pausing the Sketch instead of stopping it by throwing a Java exception is necessary to ensure py5 can reliably dispose of the Sketch window without also shutting down the Java Virtual Machine.
 Thrown exceptions have an unpredictable impact on Processing's internals.

 In Processing, when an exception is thrown, the exception can put the Sketch into a weird state that would complicate code that attempts to dispose of the Sketch window resources properly.
 That doesn't matter for a Processing Sketch because the Sketch window is terminated with a call `System.exit()`.
 This will shut down the Java Virtual Machine and as a consequence dispose of the Sketch window.
 In py5, calling `System.exit()` is not an option because it would make py5 unusable until you restarted your Python interpreter or Jupyter Notebook.

 ### 7. API Methods that Leverage the Processing Library Code

 Almost all of the code for py5's methods that leverage the Processing Library are written dynamically using py5generator's custom code template engine.
-The code for a typical function, minus the docstring, is austere:
+The code for a typical function, minus the docstring, is brief:

 ```python
     def rect(self, *args):